Specyy/PropertiesDotNet/README.md

 ## Overview
 PropertiesDotNet is a helpful tool tailored for developers who are transitioning from Java to .NET.
 It addresses the challenge of working with Java's `.properties` files within the .NET environment.
 This tool fills the gap by offering a user-friendly API that simplifies the interaction with `.properties` documents.

 The API provided by this library serves a variety of functions.
-It facilitates efficient reading and writing of `.properties` documents using token-based identification, and it comes with built-in error handling and validation capabilities.
-Notably, this API's performance surpasses that of other libraries, including even the Java standard library.
+It facilitates efficient reading and writing of `.properties` documents using token-based identification, and it comes with built-in error handling and validation capabilities, yielding performance that surpasses that of other libraries, including even the Java standard library.

 It also supports the creation of a document object model through the `PropertiesDocument` implementation.
 This model resembles Java's `Properties` class and the familiar `XmlDocument`.
 This enables developers to work with `.properties` files in a structured and intuitive manner.